cowrie/cowrie/.github/ISSUE_TEMPLATE/setup_help.md

 ---

-Please do not attach graphical screenshots, instead coy and paste text output.
+Please do not attach graphical screenshots, instead copy and paste text output.
 This makes it searchable.

 **Describe the bug**
 A clear and concise description of what the bug is.